devtron-labs/devtron/docs/README.md

 ## Vulnerability Reporting

 We, at Devtron, take security and our users' trust very seriously.
-If you believe you have found a security issue in Devtron, please responsibly disclose it by contacting us at security@devtron.ai.
+If you believe you have found a security issue in Devtron, please responsibly disclose it by contacting us at **security@devtron.ai**.

 ## License